Jacky12Cheng/Sports-Scheduling-on-Single-elimination-Tournament/README.md

 - We decide whether to win or lose based on team strength, the stronger team always got the victory of the matchup.
 - Box office will vary according to different matchups and venues; I determine the value by a discrete uniform distribution ( U(1,20) ).
 - The venues should not be repeated in the preliminary round and final round.
 The preliminary round and final round will be explained in the following context.
+## **Integer Programming Approach**
+- Given Data

+There are some data is given in this project.
+One is box office data, it is a three-dimension data set which is based on different matchups and venues.